 The school will provide support to parents and carers through an annual workshop which provides a valuable opportunity to develop awareness of emerging RSHE topics, meet RSHE teachers and review the resources being used as well as consider ways to build on the learning at home, fostering strong channels of communication between parents/carers and their children.
-The school also operates an open-door policy enabling parents to discuss RSHE at an appropriate and agreed time with their child's class teacher.
+The school also operates an open-door policy enabling parents to discuss RSHE at relevant times throughout the school year.

 The vast majority of RSHE is compulsory.
 There is no right to withdraw from Relationships Education or Health Education.
-Parents and carers are only able to request that their child is excused from Sex Education, taught outside of the National Curriculum for science.
-If a parent wishes their child to be excused from some or all of the non-statutory Sex Education, they should discuss this with the Executive Head Teacher, making clear which aspects of the programme they do not wish their child to participate in.
-The Executive Head Teacher will outline to parents/carers the benefits of receiving this important education and any detrimental effects that withdrawal might have on the child.
+Parents and carers are only able to request that their child is excused from Sex Education, taught outside of the national curriculum for science.
+If a parent wishes their child to be excused from some or all of the non-statutory Sex Education, they should discuss this with the Headteacher, making clear which aspects of the programme they do not wish their child to participate in.
+The head teacher will outline to parents/carers the benefits of receiving this important education and any detrimental effects that withdrawal might have on the child.
 This could include any social and emotional effects of being excluded as well as the likelihood of the child hearing their peers' version of what was said in the classes rather than what was directly said by the teacher (although detrimental effects may be mitigated if the parents/carers propose to deliver sex education to their child at home instead).
 Once a decision has been made, parents/carers must inform the school in writing stating their reasons as to why they would like their child withdrawn.

-Once these discussions have taken place, except in exceptional circumstances, our school will respect a parent/carers' request to have their child excused from non-statutory sex education.
+Once these discussions have taken place, except in exceptional circumstances, our school will respect a parent/carers' request to have their child excused from non-statutory sex education up to and until three terms before the child turns 16.
+After that point, if the child wishes to receive sex education, rather than be withdrawn, the school should make arrangements to provide the child with sex education during one of those terms.
 The school will document this process.

 This process is the same for pupils with SEND.
-However, there may be exceptional circumstances where the Executive Head Teacher may want to take a pupil's specific needs arising from their SEND into account when making this decision.
+However, there may be exceptional circumstances where the head teacher may want to take a pupil's specific needs arising from their SEND into account when making this decision.